Top five tips for choosing your university

 Early application deadline for post-secondary transfer students

 There’s more than one way to become a UBC undergraduate.
-The majority of our students are admitted directly, but UBC also has a number of places available to those who have started their studies at a different post-secondary institution.
+The majority of our students are admitted directly, but UBC also has a number of spots available to those who have started their studies at a different post-secondary institution.

 If you are a Canadian post-secondary student and you hope to transfer to UBC next year, read on to learn more about the application process.